Committed to the future

 Strategic and Transparent Commitment

-The Social Action area works along three fundamental axes: community development, social well-being, and inclusion, promoting the creation of decent employment, training, and support for projects that strengthen the social fabric in the communities where we operate.
+The Group’s social action is structured around three core pillars: community development, social wellbeing and inclusion, promoting the creation of decent employment, skills development and training, as well as support for projects that contribute to strengthening the social fabric of local communities.

-Our commitment is to anticipate social expectations and respond with initiatives that generate shared value, transparency, and tangible results, fostering more inclusive and sustainable work environments.
+This approach enables GRI Renewable Industries to anticipate the social expectations of its stakeholders and respond with initiatives that generate shared value, transparency and tangible results, contributing to the development of more inclusive, resilient and sustainable working and social environments.

 Collaborating entities